JohnMcLear/Transfer-Video-from-Youtube-to-Vimeo/README.md

 I know, I know..
 This script isn't very "pro Youtube" but before you send me yet another email complaining please research my commitments to developing the open-web and online interopability.

 #GETTING STARTED
-* Register for a Vimeo consumer and secret key at Vimeo.com..
+* (Register for a Vimeo consumer and secret key at Vimeo.com)[http://vimeo.com/api/applications/new]..
 Wait for your keys..
 * Download this Tool.
 Open up config.php
 * Insert your vimeo keys and youtube username.
 * Test by running index.php (php index.php)